BirkoRuzicka/Star-Trek-Dialogue-Analysis/README.md

 <br><br>

-The <a href='https://raw.githubusercontent.com/BirkoRuzicka/Star-Trek-Dialogue-Analysis/main/images/st_line_ratio_episodes_glowing.png?token=ATGKR3V5W5IV4KY67CSNYFLA6BKVY'>title image</a> is a prettier visualization of the same data, achieved through gaussian line-smoothing and some plot styling in Matplotlib:
+The [title image](#title) is a prettier visualization of the same data, achieved through gaussian line-smoothing and some plot styling in Matplotlib:
 <br>

 ```python